Yandex Cloud

 • x-data-logging-enabled: Flag that allows saving the data provided by the user in the request.

-By default, we do not save any audio or text you provide.
+By default, the service does not save the data you send over the API.
 If you provide the true value in this header, your data will be saved.
-This, along with the request ID, will help the technical support team to solve your problem.
+This, along with the request ID, will help the support team to solve your problem.

 ExamplesExamples